gandoulf/enzo-resse/FOW/src/book/architecture/Handler.md

 The initialization of the FOW happens in the begin play and can be delayed if your pipeline needs it.
 Initialization is split into many sections:

-* `InitNetwork` will create a **Replicated** environment only if the game isn't standalone and if the layer setting class is correctly set.
-Set network setting as the right to override many values from the Handler to provide the accessibility to different clients.
+* `InitNetwork` will create a **Replicated** environment only if the game isn't standalone and if the Network setting class is correctly set.
+Set network setting has the right to override many values from the Handler to provide the accessibility to different clients.
 Thus it has to be executed first.
 * `InitTeams` isn't used and will be deleted.
 * `InitFOWFloorsTiles`: Allocates the memory used by the floor.
 The FOW cannot do anything without it.
 The tiles must be